 Provost and Dean of the Faculty

-Interim Provost and Dean of the Faculty, Pat Spencer, is the chief academic officer of the college.
-His office is involved in nearly all aspects of the academic life of the college, from registration to postgraduate fellowships (such as Truman and Fulbright fellowships).
-Recruiting, developing, and retaining an excellent faculty is his most important responsibility.
-He also plays a leading role in curricular planning and academic budgeting.
+Provost and Dean of the Faculty, Alzada Tipton, is the chief academic officer of the college.
+Her office is involved in all aspects of the academic life of the college, from registration to postgraduate fellowships (such as Truman and Fulbright fellowships).
+Recruiting, developing, and retaining an excellent faculty is her most important responsibility.
+She also plays a leading role in curricular planning and academic budgeting.
 Students can be referred to the Provost and Dean of the Faculty to discuss academic interests or problems.

 You surely will get to know the friendly staff in the Registrar’s Office.
 Stacey Guisti, Whitman’s Registrar, is responsible for maintaining your academic records at the college.
 The Registrar’s staff is ready to help you with questions about registration, adding or dropping a class, transferring credit from another school, questions about your grades or academic progress, and submission of a petition to the Board of Review for exemptions from official policy.
 Take a look at all the other services available at the above link, or better yet, drop by for a visit.

 Reid Campus Center

 The Reid Campus Center serves as a community center for all members of the college - students, faculty, staff, alumni, and guests.
 To support the residential nature of the Whitman campus, the Reid Campus Center meets many day-to-day needs through an organization of professional staff, student employees, student volunteers, and committees.